-Another essential that can be pricey for young folks?
-Car insurance.
-Young drivers ages 16 to 25 pay much more on car insurance than older drivers.
-Drivers who are 18 pay $5,242 per year for their own full coverage insurance policy, which is a great deal higher than the national average of $1,682 for a 40-year-old driver.
+Another essential that can be pricey for young folks is car insurance.
+Young drivers ages 16 to 25 pay much more for car insurance than older drivers.
+Drivers who are 18 pay $5,249 per year for their own full coverage insurance policy, which is a great deal higher than the national average of $1,895 for a 40-year-old driver.
+Young drivers have less experience, which puts them at higher risk.

-Selecting the best car insurance for college students hinges on a number of factors – where the young driver lives, how often he or she is behind the wheel and who is the owner of the car.
-These factors all come into play when determining auto insurance coverage rates for students.
+Selecting the best car insurance for college students hinges on several factors, including where the young driver lives, how often he or she is behind the wheel and who owns the car.
+These factors all come into play when determining student auto insurance coverage rates.

 Key Highlights